 A beginner's course for the CPT coding system.
 This class will provide students with a general understanding of the format and guidelines necessary for CPT coding.
+(3 credits, 3 Lecture)

-Principles of ICD-10-CM Coding
+MCS 055 Principles of ICD-10-CM Coding

 A beginner's course in ICD-10-CM coding and guidelines.
 Students will be introduced to a wide variety of coding segments and body systems.